fmaussion/habil2.0/_sources/ch01/introduction.md

 ## Synopsis of the thesis

 This habilitation thesis summarizes a few of the many contributions to the tremendous progress made in the field of large-scale gaciology since 2015.
-It offers my personal perspective and is limited to my own contributions of course, as is required for such a document.
+Of course, it is limited to my own contributions and only offers my personal perspective, as is required for such a document.
 The thesis is organized around the following thematic chapters and publications:

 - In **Chapter 2**, I present the model description publication introducing OGGM, as well as several new developments worth discussing here.
 OGGM is a modelling framework dealing with the entire glacier system, under several